Technical SEO Audit Checklist 2020: How to Do Website SEO Audit?

 1. Is indexing of a zombie page is good for SEO?

+First part of our SEO audit checklist is indexing of Zombie Pages.
 The answer is no. Indexing pages that do not serve relevant information or are outdated can make SEO more difficult.
 It is suggested to delete zombie pages and stop their indexing it will make your SEO effort more relevant.

 You can prevent indexing of pages that no longer provides relevant content like Archive, search page, tags ad category pages and make your SEO effort more relevant.
 Removing zombie pages will improve organic traffic.
 So if you have indexed old pages to make the website more content-rich then it is suggested to remove irrelevant pages and get more organic traffic.